brohrer/academic_advisory/what_DS_do.md

 ### Domain knowledge

-A DS that is familiar with an application area can understand what is possible, what is reasonable, what is unexpected, what has been tried before and with what results.
+A data scientist that is familiar with an application area can understand what is possible, what is reasonable, what is unexpected, what has been tried before and with what results.
 They know how data is gathered, what it represents, the ways in which it is likely to be misrepresented.
 This enables them to **translate a business need to a question** with a quantitative answer.
 Their grasp of the big picture helps them understand what is most important when **making accuracy-cost-time trade-offs**.